 The global events of 2020 rattled the real estate industry.
 While convenience remains an important factor in choosing where to live, COVID-19 has forced renters to prioritize health and safety features.

 As a result, real estate professionals must tackle a tough question: Which products and services will give residents the safe and convenient lifestyle they seek?

-To meet changing resident demands, owners, developers, and property managers have set their sights on proptech.
+To meet changing resident demands, owners, developers, and property managers have set their sights on property technology (proptech).

 Paving the path forward with proptech